-Self-rated health measure can predict outcomes in knee OAFebruary 15th, 2013 in Arthritis & Rheumatism /
+Self-rated health measure can predict outcomes in knee OAFebruary 15, 2013 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—For patients with symptomatic knee osteoarthritis (OA), a single-item measure of self-rated health can be used to predict mental and social health outcomes, according to a study published in the February issue of Arthritis Care & Research.

 Daniel L. Riddle, P.T., Ph.D., and Levent Dumenci, Ph.D., of the Virginia Commonwealth University in Richmond, evaluated (in a multicenter observational study) the influence of self-rated health, as assessed with a simple, single-item measure, on physical, mental, and social health in a cohort of 1,127 individuals with symptomatic knee OA from the Osteoarthritis Initiative study.
 Participants were followed for a three-year period.